EricMarinho/CSPF/README.md

 ## Download

-You can get access to Red Runner source code by using one of the following ways:
+You can get access to CSPF source code by using one of the following ways:

 - [:sparkles: Download Source Code](https://github.com/EricMarinho/CSPF/archive/master.zip)
 - Clone the repository locally: